Actifio/actifiodataveilmasking/README.md

 ### Upgrading Dataveil

-1. Download new versionzip file
+1. Download new version zip file
-1. Unzip new versionzip file.
+1. Unzip new version zip file.
 You should get a new dataveil folder.
 1. Rename the old dataveil folder using the old version
 1. Copy the new dataveil folder into place where the old one was
 1. Upgrade your native functions if required

 ### DataVeil Native Functions